People are anxious and worried about a variety of issues, activities, and situations, not just one type.

 Buspirone, another antianxiety drug, is effective for some people with generalized anxiety disorder.
 Its use does not lead to a drug use disorder.
 However, buspirone may take 2 weeks or longer to start working.

 Herbal products such as kava Kava Kava comes from the root of a shrub that grows in the South Pacific.
 It is ingested as a tea or in capsule form.
 The active ingredients are thought to be kavalactones.
-(See also Overview of... read more and valerian Valerian The plant’s dried root contains valepotriates, which may have calming effects.
-(See also Overview of Dietary Supplements.)
-People take valerian mostly as a sedative and sleep aid, especially... read more may have antianxiety effects, although their effectiveness and safety for treating anxiety disorders such as generalized anxiety disorder require further study.
+(See also Overview of... read more and valerian Valerian Valerian is a perennial plant that grows wild in grasslands throughout North America, Asia, and Europe.
+The plant’s dried root contains valepotriates, which may have calming effects.
+Powdered... read more may have antianxiety effects, although their effectiveness and safety for treating anxiety disorders such as generalized anxiety disorder require further study.

 Cognitive-behavioral therapy Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
 Most treatment... read more has been shown to be beneficial for generalized anxiety disorder.
 With this therapy, people learn to do the following: